 Mr. Newman worked as a trumpet instructor on the 2004 Universal release, Ray, starring Jamie Foxx as well as the 1999 movie, Anywhere But Here, starring Susan Sarandon and Natalie Portman.

-Mr. Newman is author of the Recorder Fun Book which is used in hundreds of elementary schools throughout the United States.
-He is also the author of the Violin Fun Book and Beginning Band Fun Books – group method books used in all Children’s Music Workshop music programs.
-All of Mr. Newman’s books are available on www.amazon.com
+Mr. Newman is the author of more than one hundred music books – including The Recorder Fun Book which is used in hundreds of elementary schools throughout the United States.
+His string, woodwind and brass group method books are used in all Children’s Music Workshop music programs.
+All of Mr. Newman’s books are available at www.amazon.com

 Larry Newman is leader of The Pacific Palisades Brass Quintet and is a freelance trumpet player in the Southern California area.

 Gregory Alper received a BA in Jazz Improvisation from Indiana University and studied orchestration and film scoring at Mannes College.
 As a composer, he has scored for film, television and a number of classic video games.
 He is professional woodwind player in Los Angeles and teaches woodwinds, brass, music theory and jazz improvisation.